Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-proxy.md

 ![](){height="" width="50%"}

-Give your connector a name, and then enter the URL of the OSS repository in the "Connector URL" field.
-Add your `public-rpm` feed in the "Associated Feeds" field and then select "Save".
+Give your connector a name, and then enter the URL of the repository in the "Connector URL" field.
+Add your `rpm-x86_64-aggregate` feed in the "Associated Feeds" field and then select "Save".

-In this example we will be using the URL `https://mirror.stream.centos.org/9-stream/BaseOS/x86_64/os/`, the base repository for `CentOS Stream 9`.
+When creating a connector to an official repository, we recommend using a name that follows the URL conventions.
+For example, for the repository URL `https://mirror.stream.centos.org/9-stream/BaseOS/x86_64/os/`, we'll call the connector `centos-9-stream-baseos-x86_64-os`

 ![](){height="" width="50%"}